ip69719/ci-portfolio-five/README.md

 ## Credits

-* In this section, you need to reference where you got your content, media and from where you got extra help.
-It is common practice to use code from other repositories and tutorials.
-However, it is necessary to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Code

 - Code to implement the project idea was taken from [this](https://github.com/Code-Institute-Org/WalkthroughProject01) Code Institute Walkthrough Project and [GyanShashwat1611](https://github.com/GyanShashwat1611/WalkthroughProject01/) github repository.